andri-reveli/applied-statistics/README.md

 - Always check the `Projects` tab on Github to stay updated with what is planned to be done in this project and try to go for issues and features with a high priority label and that have no one who is assigned to work with it

 ### Committing
-- Never commit on `master` branch i will not approve, but always commit on a new branch and tell me to review it before merging by adding me as a reviewer in the pull request page or let me know that you have committed in a dm.
+- Please **DON'T** commit on `master` branch, but always commit on a new branch and tell me to review it before merging by adding me as a reviewer in the pull request page or let me know that you have committed in a dm.
 - Try to do small committs locally as it reduces the risk of conflicts, but do **not** push small commits on Github as they must be reivewed individually before merge